Matthew Flores is an interdisciplinary artist and designer currently based

 Objectives:

-→ Create a working prototype of a mobile app, fore fronting user flow and linked content.
+→ Create a working prototype of a mobile app, fore fronting user flow

 → Consider narrative structures as generative structures.